CCS Checker AU

 Centrelink does not simply add the lease cost to your income.
 When RFBA is reported, the taxable value is grossed up by the Type 2 factor of 1.8868 before it is included in ATI.

-This means the ATI impact is roughly 1.9 times the underlying benefit value.
+This means the RFBA figure is roughly 1.9 times the underlying benefit value.
 The gross-up can push family income above the $85,279 lower CCS threshold unexpectedly, reducing the subsidy percentage.

 Not all EVs generate a reportable amount.
 If the total taxable value of all your reportable fringe benefits stays below $2,000 for the FBT year, the employer may not report an RFBA at all.
 CCSChecker's EV tool models this threshold.